WillTheFarmer/apache-logs-to-mysql/.github/README.md

 ### 4. Run Application
 If log files exist in folders run `files_import.py` and all files in all configured folders will be processed.

 Run `files_watch.py` and drop a file or files into folder.
-Application `process_logs` will only process the added files.
+Application `main:process_files` will only process the added files.

 To process all files in folder will only occur by running `files_import.py`.
 This will ingest all unprocessed files in watchDog observer folders.